swedenconnect/IETF-SVT/svt-xml/draft-santesson-svt-xml.md

 </xs:schema>
 ~~~

-The SVT token SHALL be included as a string representation of the SVT JWT.
+The SVT token MUST be included as a string representation of the SVT JWT.
 Note that this is the string representation of the JWT without further encoding.
 The SVT MUST NOT be represented by the Base64 encoded bytes of the JWT string.

 Example: